willyvaessen/100DaysofCode/README.md

 There won't be a lot of coding, so I'll keep it to a little freeCodeCamp JavaScript basics as a refresher.
 I did some lessons on comparisons.

+## 10 September 2023

+Day 40 today.
+JavaScript If Else statements planned for today.
+Starting with the lessons on freeCodeCamp and optionally a small project to practice with what I've seen the last few days.
+That is, if time permits because there's still some cleaning up and reorganizing to do im my office.